 Many of the streams and rivers in Washington have been heavily altered since the mid-1800s.
 With population growth on the rise in most parts of Washington State, the Seattle District has determined it is important to maintain the quantity and quality of perennial streams and to track the loss of intermittent and ephemeral streams.
 In order to address the loss of linear feet of perennial streams and to assess the effects of loss of intermittent and ephemeral streams, the district developed RGC 7 - Stream Loss.
 PCN is required for all activities that result in the loss of linear feet of stream beds.
-RGC 7 restricts the loss of any linear feet of perennial stream beds or the loss of greater than 300 linear feet of intermittent and/or ephemeral stream beds.
+RGC 7 restricts the loss of any linear feet of perennial stream beds.
 Stream loss restrictions may be waived by the district engineer on a case-by-case basis provided the activities result in net increases of aquatic resource functions and services.